-Before an application can be placed on an agenda for IRB review, a RCA from the designated Health Science Team will complete a pre-review of the application.
+Before an application can be placed on an agenda for IRB review, a RCA from the designated team will complete a pre-review of the documents submitted.
 Should there be any additional materials or modifications needed as required by the federal regulations and HRPP policies and procedures, the RCA will contact the Investigator either through DISCOVR-e, by e-mail or by phone.
 Upon completion of the pre-review changes, the study will be placed on the next available agenda.
-Each Health Sciences Committee meets on a weekly basis.
 Materials to be reviewed by the Committee are given to its members at least one week in advance to allow adequate time for review.
-At times, the reviewers may contact the Investigator to ask for clarification, before the meeting to attempt to avoid deferring the proposal.
+At times, the reviewers may contact the Investigator to ask for clarification before the meeting to attempt to avoid deferring the proposal.